rentle/rentle-api-feedback/README.md

-# rentle-api-feedback
+# Rentle API Feedback

-Rentle API feedback
+A repository for collecting feedback, feature requests and bug reports related to the Rentle API.
+See the API documentation at https://api.rentle.io/docs